František Čáp: Criticism and reception

-Contemporary Slovene film criticism widely accepts that the 5 films that František Čap directed in Slovene, Vesna, Trenutki odločitve, Ne čakaj na maj, X 25 Reports and Our Car, introduced a Hollywood type of narrative and cosmopolitan appearance to 1950s Slovene cinema.
-Though struggling with negative criticism in his own time, today Čáp is praised as a craftsman who helped the undeveloped Slovene and Yugoslav cinema – at the time infected with dilettante technical standards, problematic focus on local issues and stiff literary adaptations – to rise to the level of an exquisite craft with universal intelligibility.
+Contemporary Slovene film criticism widely accepts that the five films that František Čáp directed in Slovene—Vesna, Trenutki odločitve, Ne čakaj na maj, X 25 Reports, and Our Car—introduced a Hollywood type of narrative and cosmopolitan appearance to 1950s Slovene cinema.
+Though struggling with negative criticism in his own time, today Čáp is praised as a craftsman that helped the undeveloped Slovene and Yugoslav cinema—at the time infected with dilettante technical standards, problematic focus on local issues and stiff literary adaptations—to rise to the level of an exquisite craft with universal intelligibility.

-Some critics viewed it as "genre cinema" — as Čáp mostly directed comedies, thrillers, and melodramas — though these do not correspond strictly to genre rules.
+Some critics viewed it as "genre cinema"—because Čáp mostly directed comedies, thrillers, and melodramas—although these do not correspond strictly to genre rules.
 "Mainstream cinema" is a term that more accurately describes its aim to attract the audience by means of a classical, easily intelligible narrative, and by emphasizing the story and dramatic structure, not so much qualities of cinema as an art form.

-The negative reviews of Čáp's work occurred mostly during the times of 1960s, 70s and 80s Yugoslavian film criticism.
-The orthodox communist reviewers saw in it a bourgeois threat to socialist values, and a conservative return to the middle class phantom concepts (e.g. The idea of innocent romantic love).
+The negative reviews of Čáp's work occurred mostly during Yugoslav film criticism of the 1960s, 1970s, and 1980s.
+Orthodox communist reviewers saw in it a bourgeois threat to socialist values and a conservative return to the middle-class phantom concepts (e.g., the idea of innocent romantic love).
 They also minded Čáp's comedies' prevailing themes of spoiled youth and their sexual awakening in Vesna and Ne čakaj na maj.

 The name object of early criticism, however, was the misrepresentation (or lack of representation) of Slovene culture in Čáp's cinema, especially in the hugely popular comedies.
-A number of reviewers saw Čáp as a foreigner who has never assimilated to Slovene culture.
-They resented that the films were not specific enough and could be set anywhere in Central Europe.
+A number of reviewers saw Čáp as a foreigner that had never assimilated to Slovene culture.
+They resented that the films were not specific enough and could be set anywhere in central Europe.
 These reviews seem traditionalist and xenophobic from contemporary point of view.
 Contemporary Slovene film theorists have largely praised Čáp's "foreignness" or "otherness", reasoning that his ignorance for regional values and conflicts has actually helped him to maintain the necessary objective distance and his particular sense of film direction and storytelling.

-Čáp and Slovene language
+Čáp and Slovene

-Contrary to complaints regarding the generic nature of the films, it is well recognized that Čáp contributed drastically to the adaptation of the Slovene language for cinematic use.
+Contrary to complaints regarding the generic nature of the films, it is well recognized that Čáp contributed drastically to the adaptation of Slovene for cinematic use.
 The dialogues were fluent and had substance, there was plenty of wordplays, verbal comedy, urban slang and authentic regional accents.
 The dialogues from Čap's comedies came into general usage and became items of universal joking across generations and nation.
 Whereas Slovene in pre-Čap cinema had not functioned well, Čáp invented a slang liberated from constraints of purism and theatricality.
 Thus the director, while being attacked for directing un-Slovene films by many reviewers, in fact enriched Slovene language and culture.